-The UCD9220 contains two fusion power peripherals (FPP).
-Each FPP can be configured to regulate up to two DC/DC converter outputs.
-There are four PWM outputs that can be assigned to drive the coverter outputs.
-Each FPP can be configured to drive from one of the four power stages.
+The UCD9224 contains two fusion power peripherals (FPP).
+Each FPP can be configured to regulated up to four DC/DC converter outputs.
+There are four PWM outputs that can be assigned to drive the converter outputs.
 Each FPP consists of:

-- A differential input error voltage amplifier. - A 10-bit DAC used to set the output regulation reference voltage. - A fast ADC with programmable input gain to digitally measure the error voltage. - A dedicated 3-pole/3-zero digital filter to compensate the error voltage. - A digital PWM (DPWM) engine that generates the PWM pulse width based on the compensator output.
+- A differential input error voltage amplifier - A 10-bit DAC used to set the output regulation reference voltage. - A fast ADC with programmable input gain to digitally measure the error voltage. - A dedicated 3-pole/3-zero digital filter to compensate the error voltage. - A digital PWM (DPWM) engine that generates the PWM pulse width based on the compensator output.

-Each controller is configurable through a PMBus serial interface.
+Each controller is configured through a PMBus serial interface.